Frequently Asked Questions

 Q: Do I need a college degree to find a job in the film industry?

-A: The film industry requires training it does not require a college degree.
+A: The film industry requires training, it does not require a college degree.
+You are measured by your work and your work ethic.

 Q: How many students do you accept?